What Does a Pet Funeral Look Like? A Guide for Families

 What a Pet Funeral Is Not

-And it is not something families need to decide on quickly or at all.
+A pet funeral is not required, not expected, and not something families need to decide on quickly.

-There is no “right” way to mark a loss, and choosing not to hold a gathering or memorial does not reflect the depth of love or care a family had for their pet.
+Choosing not to hold a gathering or ceremony does not say anything about the depth of love a family had for their pet.
+There is no obligation to mark a loss in any particular way.

 How Aftercare Fits Into the Conversation